ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 \label{fig:virtual}
 \end{figure}

-One potential application for this particular transformation model is facilitating the construction of virtual-templates in the temporal gaps of the DevCCF.
-This is illustrated in Figure \ref{fig:virtual} where we used the optimized velocity field to construct virtual-templates at time point P10.3 and P20---arbitrarily chosen simply to demonstrate the concept.
-After situating these time points within the normalized time point interval, the existing adjacent DevCCF atlases on either side can be warped to the desired time point.
-A subsequent call to one of the ANTsX template building functions then permits the construction of the template at that time point.
-Note that both of these usage examples can be found on the GitHub repository given above.

 \clearpage
 \newpage

 # Discussion {-}

-The ANTsX ecosystem is a powerful framework that has demonstrated
-applicability to multiple species and organ systems, including the mouse brain.
-This has been demonstrated in many ways including the significant number of external software packages that use various ANTsX components in their own mouse-specific workflows.
-The extensive functionality of ANTsX makes it possible to create complete processing pipelines without requiring multiple packages which often have limited cross-compatibility evaluation.
-These open-source ANTsX components not only perform well but are available across multiple popular platforms (e.g., R and Python) which facilitates the construction of tailored pipelines for individual study solutions.
+The ANTsX ecosystem is a powerful framework that has demonstrated applicability to multiple species and organ systems, including the mouse brain.
+This is further evidenced by the many other software packages that use various ANTsX components in their own mouse-specific workflows.
+The extensive functionality of ANTsX per se makes it possible to create complete processing pipelines without requiring the integration of multiple packages.
+These open-source ANTsX components not only perform well but are available across multiple popular platforms which facilitates the construction of tailored pipelines for individual study solutions.
 These components are also supported by years of development not only by the ANTsX development team but by the larger ITK community.

 In the case of the development of the DevCCF, ANTsX was crucial in providing necessary functionality for yielding high quality output.
-First, for the generation of the individual developmental stage multi-modal, symmetric templates, ANTsX is unique amongst image analysis software packages in providing existing solutions for template generation which have been vetted, including being used in several studies over the years, and which continue to be under active refinement.
+First, for the generation of the individual developmental stage multi-modal, symmetric templates, ANTsX is unique amongst image analysis software packages in providing existing solutions for template generation which have been thoroughly vetted, including being used in several studies over the years, and which continue to be under active refinement.
 At its core, computationally efficient and quality template generation requires the use of precision pairwise image mapping functionality which, historically, is at the origins of the ANTsX ecosystem.
 And these mapping capabilities extend beyond template generation to the mapping of other image data (e.g., gene expression maps) to template for providing further insight into the mouse brain.

 Despite the significant expansion of available developmental age templates beyond what previously existed (e.g., Allen CCFv3), there still exist temporal